-- Structured programming: top-down design (progressive refinement), modularization of code, structured types, imperative algorithm elegantly expressed with only sequencing, selection, iteration or recursion. - It still includes some alternatives to GOTO, but well defined behaviour: - return/continue/break statements - Exceptions - Continuations (used in Ruby and Scheme) wrap current scope in an object (requires scopes to be on heap) - Calling objects restores scope and location.
+- Structured programming: top-down design (progressive refinement), modularization of code, structured types, imperative algorithm elegantly expressed with only sequencing, selection, iteration or recursion. - It still includes some alternatives to GOTO: - Multi-level return/continue/break

+Exceptions

+• Continuations (used in Ruby and Scheme) wrap current scope in an object (requires scopes to be on heap).
+Calling objects restores scope and location.